- June 12, 2019

 Talking About Women in Project Management

 Elise works with women in project management roles to reinforce within themselves their true VALUE to their team, company and industry.
-She provides a channel for women’s voices to be HEARD, SUPPORTED and EMBRACED in project management with her podcast series, personal training, digital courses and workshops.
+She provides a channel for women’s voices to be HEARD, SUPPORTED and EMBRACED in project management with her podcast series, personal workshops.

 Listen to #47 episode to learn about Elise’s inspiring perception of women in Project Management,

 and how she stays on top of her work!

 - What you should pay attention to when networking

 - The most important moments in Elise’s life

 - Do women have it more difficult in the PM than men?

 Connect with Elise